Electronic Player Piano Systems

-Prior to the Great Depression, most pianos were outfitted with player-piano mechanisms — the kind that ran on pneumatic pressure and paper rolls.
-Today's player pianos are all electronic; they run on CDs, iPods, floppy diskettes, or electronic downloads from the Internet, and are far more versatile and sophisticated than their pneumatic ancestors.
-Now you don't have to wait until Junior grows up to hear something interesting from the piano!
+Prior to the Great Depression, most pianos were outfitted with playerpiano mechanisms — the kind that ran on pneumatic pressure and paper rolls.
+Today’s player pianos are all electronic; they run on smartphones, iPads and other tablets, notebooks and laptops, MP3s, CDs, or electronic downloads from the Internet, and are far more versatile and sophisticated than their pneumatic ancestors.
+Now you don’t have to wait until Junior grows up to hear something interesting from the piano!
 A substantial percentage of new pianos, especially grands, are being outfitted with these systems.
 In fact, many pianos are being purchased as home-entertainment centers by buyers who have no intention of ever playing the piano themselves.